Vietnam.vn - Nền tảng quảng bá Việt Nam

 The "copycat" scene does not need to be hidden

-Rather than invent a new product to compete, Nabisco took the quickest route and copied Hydrox’s recipe.
-In 1912, Nabisco introduced the Oreo, a nearly identical cookie made of two cocoa shells sandwiching a vanilla cream filling at its New York factory.
+Instead of inventing a new product to compete, Nabisco took the faster route and copied Hydrox's recipe.
+In 1912, Nabisco introduced Oreo, a nearly identical cookie with two cocoa shells sandwiching a vanilla cream filling, at its New York factory.

 Oreo was born in a weak position as a latecomer, with nothing outstanding compared to the original, and was even considered a "copycat".
-But Nabisco possessed something Hydrox did not have: the art of marketing.
+But Nabisco had something Hydrox didn't have: the art of marketing.

-Oreo began its Hydrox takeover by redefining the cookie-eating experience.
-In 1923, Nabisco launched a massive advertising campaign with a catchy slogan and image: spin the cookie - lick the cream - dip it in milk.
-A simple action but creating a connection, making customers feel that eating Oreo was a unique experience, unlike any other cookie.
+Oreo began its Hydrox takeover by redefining the cookie eating experience.
+In 1923, Nabisco launched a massive advertising campaign with a very interesting slogan and image: spin the cookie - lick the cream - dip in milk.
+A simple action but creating a connection, making customers feel that eating Oreo is a unique experience, unlike any other cookie.

 There was even a time when Oreo raised its prices, instead of being turned away, this brand became more trusted.
 The high price made customers implicitly understand that this was the real cookie, while Hydrox looked cheap and like a copy.